followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/040 Grouping/050 Expanding and Collapsing Groups.md

 ![DevExtreme DataGrid Groups](/Content/images/doc/17_2/DataGrid/GroupsExpandedCollapsed.png)

 By default, to expand/collapse a group, the user clicks its expand/collapse button.
 On small-screen devices, this approach may impair the user experience.
 As an alternative, consider expanding/collapsing a group by a click on the group row.
-To specify the preferable mode, use the **grouping** | [expandMode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#expandMode) option.
+To specify the preferable mode, use the **grouping**.[expandMode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#expandMode) option.

     <!--JavaScript-->var dataGridOptions = {
         // ...